 It is then up to the seller if they want to make those repairs themselves or leave it to the purchaser.
 It will also include a valuation and an estimated reinstatement (rebuilding) cost for insurance purposes.

-Since 9 January 2013, the Energy Performance Certificate (EPC) findings must be included in any advertising of the property.
+Since 9 January 2013, the Energy Performance Certificate (EPC) findings in the process of buying and selling property in Scotland must be included in any advertising of the property.

 It must also include the details of any Green Deal plan, as the purchaser will become responsible for any repayments.
 The EPC must be supplied to a potential purchaser even where no Home Report is required.